 - Serve the smoked tasty hot dogs on buns and top with your desired toppings, such as mustard, ketchup, cheese, onions, and pickles.

 Smoked Hot Dog FAQs

 If your smoker temperature is at 225ºF, it will take about an hour to smoke the hot dogs perfectly.
-Preparing your toppings and sauces won’t take longer than 10 minutes so you can have your hot dogs ready to go in under 1 hour 15 minutes.
+Preparing your toppings and sauces won’t take longer than 10 minutes.
+Follow our hot dogs recipe step by step to make it perfect.

 Smoked hot dogs and smoked sausages are very similar, though typically hot dogs are prepared with fewer spices, and are more compact and smaller in size.
 The term sausage is a general term for tubular meat wrapped in a form of casing.

-Whilst it’s definitely possible and safe to boil hot dogs if you’re in a time crunch, the result may be flavourless and the texture soggy.
-Choosing to take the extra time to smoke your hot dogs will make a world of difference to the flavour and texture of the meat.
+Whilst it’s definitely possible and safe to boil hot dogs if you’re in a time crunch, the result may be flavorless and the texture soggy.
+Choosing to take the extra time to smoke your hot dogs will make a world of difference to the flavor and texture of the meat.

-Smoked hot dogs usually last between 3 and 4 days if covered well and refrigerated after cooking, or 4 months if wrapped thoroughly and frozen.
+Smoked hot dogs or leftover hot dogs usually last between 3 and 4 days if covered well and refrigerated after cooking, or 4 months if wrapped thoroughly and frozen.

 For best results, smoke your hot dogs at 225°F on your pellet smoker.
 This temperature will allow the hot dogs to smoke evenly and pick up all the delicious smoky flavors.